masaccio/fractured-json-python/README.md

   json                  JSON file(s) to parse (or stdin with "-")

 options:
-  -h, --help            show this help message and exit -V, --version
-  --output, -o OUTPUT   The output file name(s).
+  -h, --help            Show this help message and exit -V, --version         Output the script version and exit --in-place            Save any edits back to the input file --output, -o OUTPUT   The output file name(s).
 The number of output file
                         names must match the number of input files.
   --allow-trailing-commas